TayyabSohail/QuickRef/README.md

 Beautiful, real-time syntax highlighting for all popular programming languages using Monaco Editor.

 ### ⚡ Lightning Fast
-Instant search with debounce support to quickly locate your snippets by language, content, or tags.
+Instant search to quickly locate your snippets by content.

 ### 🔐 Secure & Private
 All snippets are stored securely.
 Your data stays private and encrypted using Supabase Auth and RLS (Row-Level Security).